Virtualization-projects/panamax-ui-wiki/Known-Issues.md

 ##### Any service whose name contains the pattern _{a-f}{a-f} will fail to start and crash the systemd service

 This is a [known issue](https://github.com/coreos/go-systemd/pull/49) with the CoreOS implementation of systemd.
+The discussion about the root cause can be found [here](http://lists.freedesktop.org/archives/systemd-devel/2013-March/009351.html).
 The issue has been resolved and the fix will be available in the next release of CoreOS.

 Note that the naming issue only affects services whose name contains the pattern `_[a-f][a-f]` (specifically, an underscore followed by two occurrences of the letters A through F) -- so neither `tutum_mysql_latest` nor `dockerfile_mongodb_latest` should be impact by that particular issue.